confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 Workload Provenance:

-: a unique linkage between a Workload Credential and the trusted entities (such as a vendor, developer, or issuer) responsible for the production and/or the remote attestation of the corresponding Workload.
+: the metadata describing the origin and composition of the Workload instance, as determined at Workload instantiation time.
+It remains unchanged for the duration of the Workload’s execution.
+:   The definition of Workload Provenance is compatible with the definition of Provenance by {{-SSDF_GenAI_Profile}}: `"Metadata pertaining to the origination or source of specified data"`.

+Workload Credential Provenance:

+: the metatada about a Workload Credential creation, describing where, when and how it got issued — including the attestation policies effective at credential issuance time.
+Its definition is compatible with {{-SSDF_GenAI_Profile}}.

+Provenance Binding:

+: a unique linkage between a Workload (or Workload Credential) and its corresponding provenance record.
+A binding is said to be *strong* if it is anchored to the underlying [Root of Trust (RoT)](https://csrc.nist.gov/glossary/term/roots_of_trust), enabling audit of the integrity of the linkage - typically via attestation.
+Such a binding is non-repudiable, ensuring that the entity responsible for the Workload or Credential cannot later deny its origin or the integrity of its provenance.

 # Gap Analysis